MCNP Guide

 c Criticality-specific controls

-TOTNU NO $ Disable delayed neutrons
+TOTNU NO $ Use prompt nu-bar only (no delayed neutrons)

-ACT FISS=ALL $ Track all fission products
+ACT FISSION=ALL $ Produce all delayed particles from fission

 c Variance reduction